 What is Orbital?

 Orbital is the School of Computing’s self-driven programming summer experience.
 It is designed to give first-year students the opportunity to 1) self-learn and 2) build something useful.
-It is designed as a 4 modular credit (MC) module that is taken pass/fail (CS/CU) over the summer1.
+It is designed as a 4-unit course that is taken pass/fail (CS/CU) over the summer1.

 Our School does not teach programming prowess as formal coursework, as it is not academic in nature.
 Orbital is one mode where young energetic students can fill this gap by their own initiative.